-Currently, the South Landfill is approved to receive up to 17.7 million m3 of residual materials (type stated previously).
+Currently, the South Landfill is approved to receive up to 17.7 million m3 of solid, non-hazardous waste.
 The approved service area for the existing South Landfill is the Province of Ontario, which will not change because of this EA.
 Based on the historic annual disposal fill rates for residual material, the South Landfill is expected to reach maximum capacity between 2029 and 2031.

-As per the business case established by Walker and the demonstrated, continued, and strong demand for residual waste disposal capacity for the foreseeable future, Walker wishes to secure the economic opportunity for capturing residual solid, non-hazardous residential and IC&I residual materials by increasing its approved capacity for this material by an additional approximately 18 million m3.
+As per the business case established by Walker (see Supporting Document #1 [Business Case Analysis]) and the demonstrated, continued, and strong demand for residual waste disposal capacity for the foreseeable future, Walker wishes to secure the economic opportunity for capturing solid, non-hazardous waste from residential and IC&I sources by increasing its approved capacity for this material by an additional approximately 18 million m3.
 The proposed undertaking will continue to ensure the South Landfill:

-- Ensures the facility maintains its important regional and provincial standing as a facility that provides critical waste disposal services for local, regional, and provincial customers; - Provides a local, renewable energy source that will support the existing RNG facility, which is already Ontario's largest; - Provides significant jobs, tax revenue and other economic benefits to the local community; - Offers an affordable residual waste disposal option for local residents and businesses; and - Continues to support the existing resource recovery operations at Walker's Resource Management Campus into the future.
+- Maintains its important regional and provincial standing as a facility that provides critical waste disposal services for local, regional, and provincial customers; - Provides a local, renewable energy source that will support the existing RNG facility, which is already Ontario's largest; - Provides significant jobs, tax revenue and other economic benefits to the local community; - Offers an affordable residual waste disposal option for local residents and businesses; and - Continues to support the existing resource recovery operations at Walker's Resource Management Campus into the future.